web-tech-tw/arona/docs/integrations/matrix.md

 # Matrix

-[Matrix](https://matrix.org) is a instant messaging protocol that allows you to communicate with other users in real-time.

-Matrix is an open standard that is designed to be interoperable with other messaging platforms.
+[Matrix](https://matrix.org) is an open standard, an instant messaging protocol, which is modern, secure, and feature-rich.

 It's a decentralized network that allows you to communicate with other users on the same network.

+The [Matrix Bridges](https://matrix.org/ecosystem/bridges) are designed to be interoperable with other messaging platforms, Arona is one of them.

 You can use the Matrix integration to send messages to a Matrix room from your bot.